 Our Youth Panel was established in 2008 to offer a selection of young people from the host boroughs the opportunity to work alongside the team delivering the Olympic Park legacy.
 The Panel is run by Fundamental Architectural Inclusion, an architecture centre based in Stratford, on behalf of the London Legacy Development Corporation.
-Read on for more information and to hear about an fantastic upcoming event they have planned, not to be missed.

 The Panel was formed to harness the growing interest and enthusiasm of young people about the regeneration of east London.
 It also offers practical experience and skills development in areas such as group and team work, communication, event planning and, specifically, urban design and planning.

 They have, over the course of a year, been actively involved in: